espaces/espaces-platform/README.rst

 =========================

-This Buildout configuration creates a Plone-based environment for operating eSpaces, an environment for collaboration in Australian research communities.
+This Buildout configuration creates a Plone-based environment for operating eSpaces, an environment for collaboration in research communities.
+This specific configuration works for Australian and New Zealand research communities, though the concept could easily be extended.

 Quick start
 -----------